johnjosephhorton/johnjosephhorton.github.io/website.md

 ## Bio {.bio-class}

-I am an economist and the Richard S. Leghorn (1939) Career Development Professor at the MIT Sloan School of Management and a Faculty Research Fellow at the NBER.
+I am an economist and the Chrysler Associate Professor at the MIT Sloan School of Management and a Faculty Research Fellow at the NBER.
 My research is primarily focused on issues in information systems, market design, labor economics and organizational economics, particularly in the context of online markets.
 I am also interested in the effects of AI on labor markets and the potential of AI to improve social science methodology.
-Twitter: @johnjhoron
+Twitter: @johnjhorton

 # Academic Employment